phrenotype/qorm/docs/parts/query_filters.md

 `in`
 Checks if the field value exists in an array, or a subquery (Handler).
 If a string is passed, it is splitted into an array of characters.
-Note how a single column is projected in the Handler.
+Notice how a single column is `projected` in the Handler.

 ```php
 User::items()->filter(['firstname.in'=>['paul', 'peter']]);